Sparxx/Ori/README.md

 **MODULES**:

-Pumpfun top traders  - All trade stats for pumpfun coins pre-bonding
+Pumpfun top traders  - All trade stats for pumpfun coins pre-bonding - RATE LIMIT IS HIGH - spam with proxies if doing a lot of tokens at once

 Top Traders - Scrapes top traders for a coin(s)